vanpariyar/wp-post-views/readme.txt

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).
-2. Activate the User Registration plugin through the 'Plugins' menu in WordPress.
+2. Activate the  plugin through the 'Plugins' menu in WordPress.
 3. TO make settings Go to User Admin panel Settings->WP Post views
+4. You can select your custom post type as per requirement.

 == Screenshots ==

-1. screenshot
+1. screenshot-1
+2. screenshot-2
+3. screenshot-3
+4. screenshot-4